Skip to main content

 Housing Costs by Neighborhood

-Average monthly rent for 1-bedroom apartments (2026 data)
+Estimated monthly rent for 1-bedroom apartments (2026 estimates)

 Downtown Pittsburgh